 In October 2020, the U.S. Food and Drug Administration (FDA) released a Drug Safety Communication recommending that NSAIDs not be used by women during pregnancy.
 The FDA warning says that using NSAIDS at 20 weeks or greater gestation can cause serious kidney problems in unborn babies, which can result in low levels of amniotic fluid.

 The FDA says that after 20 weeks gestation, most amniotic fluid is produced by the infant’s kidneys.
 If the infant suffers kidney problems, amniotic fluid levels can diminish, which can lead to a condition called oligohydramnios.

-In a literature review, the FDA found 35 reports of kidney problems or low amniotic fluid among women taking NSAIDs during pregnancy.
+In a literature review, the FDA found 35 reports of kidney problems or low amniotic fluid among women taking NSAID, such as Prozac, during pregnancy.
 All reports were serious in nature, and two infants died due to kidney failure.
 The FDA warns that there are likely many cases of oligohydramnios due to NSAID use that are never reported.